orhunburakiyanc/Vulnerable-SCADA-Environment/scada_assignment/readme.md

 I built this with three distinct components because I hate monolithic messes:

 1. **`vulnerable`**: This app is a disaster.
-It has every hole in the book (SQLi, IDOR, XXE, SSRF).
+It has every hole in the book (SQLi, IDOR, XXE, Deserialization, and now **SSRF**).
 It's written like a junior dev's first commit on a Friday afternoon.
 2. **`patched`**: This is how code *should* be written.
-Input sanitization, parameterized queries, CSRF protection.
+Input sanitization, parameterized queries, CSRF protection, and session management.
 It actually works.
 3. **`monitoring`**: A middleware layer that sits between the user and the server.
 It watches traffic.
 If it sees you trying to inject SQL, it logs you.
+I also fixed the regex so it stops flagging normal page navigation as an attack.

 ## The Architecture (Don't overcomplicate it)